tablecheck/spa-boilerplate/README.md

 - Deploy site
 - You can change the URL name on `Site settings > Change site name`

+## Caveats

+- At some point, if the project becomes a real product, all the files in `/public/static/img` and `/public/static/fonts` should be removed and loaded from a CDN
+- The CDN URL should be specified in `/config/default.json`

 ## Upgrade

 To upgrade this boilerplate and use the latest configuration and dependencies, please run this command and select SPA